-Your Baby’s Growth During Pregnancy – Week 31
+Your Baby’s Growth at Week 31 of Pregnancy

 By this time, your baby’s brain development is at full speed.
 Billions of synapses are forming between its neurons, all receiving constant information from all five senses.
-The baby whiles away the time inside the womb by practising expressions, breathing, swimming around in the amniotic fluid, and sucking his thumb.
+Your baby must be practising expressions, breathing, swimming around in the amniotic fluid, and sucking his thumb.
 Your baby now responds to the sound of your voice with a range of kicks and punches, but they won’t be hard enough to cause any serious pain or injury.
-Some babies hiccup constantly, so be prepared to be jolted awake at night by the sound of his hiccups.
-Your little one has fully functional eyes at this point, allowing him to respond to light.
+Some babies hiccup constantly, so be prepared to be jolted awake at night by his movements when he hiccups.
+Your little one has fully functional eyes by this week, allowing him to respond to light.
 The amounts of muscle and fat on the body are higher than ever.
 You will also notice him swaying to any melodies you play for him.

 At 31 weeks pregnant, the baby’s size is around the same as a tender coconut.
-Weighing around 1.5 kg, the baby measures more than 40 cm from head to toe.
+Weighing around 1.2-1.5 kgs, the baby measures more than 40 cm from head to toe.